These easy, crispy, roasted BBQ chickpeas make a delicious option for healthy snacking or the perfect crunchy topper for salads.

 When it comes to BBQ, I’m a saucy BBQ lover over a dry rub any day.
-I love the finger licking stickiness of wet BBQ ribs (like these grilled BBQ short ribs or these sticky maple apple ribs) versus the dry flavor of a dry-rub seasoning blend.

 Not to mention, using BBQ sauce instead of a spice blend for these BBQ roasted chickpeas makes the recipe a heck of a lot easier!

 The chickpea roasting method is exactly the same as I detail in my tutorial on how to roast chickpeas:

 - Peel chickpea skins off (tedious but so worth it!
 It only takes about 10 minutes)